Supercharge Legacy Manufacturing Equipment

 Our engineers paired the part count nodes with the gateway and the customer’s maintenance team installed them on the machines.

-The nodes counted the number of cycles on the machines, sent them to the Gateway which in turn sent the part count to SensrTrx.
+The nodes counted the number of cycles on the machines, sent them to the IoT Edge platform which in turn sent the part count to SensrTrx.

 No new machines, significantly better data